Juan Fierro

 Juan Manuel Fierro González (born January 17, 1974, in Penco) is a male professional track and road cyclist from Chile.
 He represented his native country at the 1999 Pan American Games in Winnipeg, Manitoba, Canada.
+Juan won the Vuelta por un Chile Líder in 2000 and the elite individual time trial at the Chilean National Road Championships in 2004.
+Fierro also represented Chile in the men's road race at the 1999 Pan American Games in Winnipeg.